SteveeZee03/YourRegexRicademy/Develop/gist-template.md

 `[]` - Bracket expressions are used to match a single character from a set of characters.
 For example, `[abc]` will match any single character that either 'a', 'b', or 'c'.
 You can also use `[a-z]` to match all lowercase letters that range from a to z.
 This can also be applied to numbers and other special characters as well.

 ### Greedy and Lazy Match
+By default your regex engine should be in greedy `+`.
+What this means is that it will match as much of the input string as possible while still allowing the pattern to match while a <b>lazy match</b> `?` will try to find the shortest substring possible that still matches the pattern which means your regex engine will stop matching as soon it finds a valid match.

 ### Boundaries